Clarity logoClarity logoClarity

 Think of the stock market like a massive, regulated auction house.
 Sellers list shares at prices they're willing to accept.
 Buyers bid at prices they're willing to pay.
 When a buyer's bid matches a seller's ask, a trade happens.
 This process repeats millions of times per day.

 The modern stock market is a far cry from its early days.
 Today, high-frequency trading algorithms execute orders in microseconds, electronic networks span the globe, and retail investors can access the same markets as institutions through smartphone apps.
-The fundamental principle, however, remains unchanged: the stock market exists to facilitate the transfer of ownership in businesses from those who want to sell to those who want to buy.
+The fundamental principle, however, remains unchanged: the stock market exists to enable the transfer of ownership in businesses from those who want to sell to those who want to buy.

 In the US, two exchanges dominate: the New York Stock Exchange (NYSE) and the NASDAQ.
-While they serve the same basic purpose; matching buyers with sellers — they work differently under the hood.
+While they serve the same basic purpose, matching buyers with sellers, they work differently under the hood.

 The NYSE, founded in 1792, is the world's largest stock exchange by market capitalization.
 It still operates a physical trading floor on Wall Street, though most orders now flow electronically.
-The NYSE tends to list more established, blue-chip companies like Berkshire Hathaway, JPMorgan, and Johnson & Johnson.
+The NYSE tends to list more established, blue-chip companieslike Berkshire Hathaway, JPMorgan, and Johnson & Johnson.

 The NASDAQ, founded in 1971, was the world's first fully electronic exchange.
-It's known for listing technology companies; Apple, Microsoft, Amazon, Google, and Meta all trade on NASDAQ.
-It has no physical trading floor; everything happens through computer networks.
+It's known for listing technology companies: Apple, Microsoft, Amazon, Google, and Meta all trade on NASDAQ.
+It has no physical trading floor.
+Everything happens through computer networks.

 Companies choose which exchange to list on based on listing fees, prestige, and their industry.
 But as an investor, it doesn't matter much.
 You can buy shares on either exchange through any standard brokerage account.